-- 4.3.1 Internal Audit will, in accordance with recognised professional best practice, review, appraise and report upon: - a) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures; - b) the adequacy and application of financial and other related management controls; - c) the suitability of financial and other related management data; - d) the extent to which the Trust's assets and interest are accounted for and safeguarded from loss of any kind, arising from: - fraud, bribery and other offences, - waste, extravagance, inefficient administration, - poor value for money or othercauses. - e) Internal Audit shall also independently verify the Assurance Statements in accordance with guidance from the Department of Health. - f) Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Executive Director of Finance, Performance and Estates must be notified immediately. - g) The Head of Internal Audit will normally attend Audit Committee meetings and has a right of access to all Audit Committee Members, the Chairman and Chief Executive of the Trust. - h) The Head of Internal Audit will be accountable to the Executive Director of Finance, Performance and Estates.
-The reporting system for Internal Audit shall be agreed between the Executive Director of Finance, Performance and Estates, the Audit Committee and the Internal Auditors.
+- 4.3.1 Internal Audit will, in accordance with recognised professional best practice, review, appraise and report upon: - a) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures. - b) the adequacy and application of financial and other related management controls. - c) the suitability of financial and other related management data. - d) the extent to which the Trust's assets and interest are accounted for and safeguarded from loss of any kind, arising from: - fraud, bribery and other offences, - waste, extravagance, inefficient administration, - poor value for money or othercauses. - e) Internal Audit shall also independently verify the Assurance Statements in accordance with guidance from the Department of Health and Social Care. - f) Whenever any matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Chief Finance Officer must be notified immediately. - g) The Head of Internal Audit will normally attend Audit Committee meetings and has a right of access to all Audit Committee Members, the Chair and Chief Executive of the Trust.

+h) The Head of Internal Audit will be accountable to the Chief Finance Officer.
+The reporting system for Internal Audit shall be agreed between the Chief Finance Officer, the Audit Committee and the Internal Auditors.
 The agreement shall be in writing and shall comply with the guidance on reporting contained in the NHS Internal Audit Manual.
-The reporting system shall be reviewed at least every 3 year.
+The reporting system shall be reviewed at least every 3 years.